 Welcome to another publication of the Product in Public newsletter!

-I am giving you an inside look at how I help companies go from ideation → validation → funding → launch → scale.
+Giving you an inside look at how I help companies go from ideation → validation → launch → scale.

 Before we get to today's newsletter, here’s some of the content I’m consuming that you might find interesting.